alecgn/crypthash-net/README.md

 Compiled console utility and library binaries (self-contained / no framework dependent) for Windows (x86/x64/ARM), Linux (x64/ARM -> Raspberry Pi) and Mac (x64): https://github.com/alecgn/crypthash-net/releases/tag/v3.0.0.
 When running on Linux or Mac, don't forget to navigate to the program's folder and "**chmod +x crypthash**".
 Additionally in the above release link there's a Windows x64 compiled version for native code using CoreRT (runs much faster than the other versions, just one single executable).

-**WARNING:** PER SEMANTIC VERSIONING, THE ABOVE RELEASE (3.x.x) IS NOT COMPATIBLE WITH PREVIOUS RELEASES (1.x.x and 2.x.x), AND MIGHT NOT DECRYPT PROPERLY YOUR DATA ENCRYPTED WITH PREVIOUS VERSIONS.
+**WARNING:** PER SEMANTIC VERSIONING, THE ABOVE RELEASE (3.x.x) IS NOT COMPATIBLE WITH PREVIOUS RELEASES (1.x.x and 2.x.x), AND AS SUCH MIGHT NOT PROPERLY DECRYPT DATA YOU ENCRYPTED WITH PREVIOUS VERSIONS.
-From this version (3.x.x) onwards, any new implementation will be planned keeping in mind to avoid breakages and maintain stability.
+From this version (3.x.x) onwards, any new implementations will be planned so as to maintain compatibility and stability.
 There should be no more breaking-changes, as the project's architecture and design are already well defined.
+If there is need to make a breaking-change going forward then a method for properly decryting data you encryted with version 3.x.x will be provided.

 Publish it yourself using the following dotnet client command-line: